 - Install and activate the plugin as usual from the ‘Plugins’ menu in WordPress.

 - The setup wizard is automatically launched to help you get started more easily with Polylang by configuring the main features.

 Where to find help ?

-- First time users should read Polylang – Getting started, which explains the basics with a lot of screenshots.
+- First time users should read Polylang – Getting started, which explains the basics and includes a lot of screenshots.

 - Read the documentation.
 It includes a FAQ and the documentation for developers.

 - Search the community support forum.
-You will probably find your answer here.
+You will probably find your answers here.